ros/catkin/doc/source/index.rst

 * Downloading, untarring, patching and especially the wanton use of ``sed`` and/or handcoded Makefiles is considered to be in the very poorest taste.
-Exception: sphinx-generated Makefiles used to generate documentation.
+Exception: for now, Sphinx-generated Makefiles used to generate documentation are okay.

 * ``stack.yaml`` contains everything necessary to to make debian source packages.